-Matthew is Australia’s most successful Paralympian, winning a staggering 23 medals across three Paralympic games.
-Since the beginning of his career, Matthew has dominated the pool in the S9 classification for 50m and 100m freestyle.
+Matthew Cowdrey is Australia’s most successful Paralympian, winning a staggering 23 medals across three Paralympic games.

-Matt Cowdrey continued his stellar form into the 2012 Paralympics in London, clearly identifying himself as Australia’s greatest ever Paralympian.
-Matt won a medal in every event in London – five gold, two silver and one bronze.
+Matthew continued his stellar form into the 2012 Paralympics in London, clearly identifying himself as Australia’s greatest ever Paralympian.
+Matthew won a medal in every event in London – five gold, two silver and one bronze.
 This included breaking his own world record in the 50m freestyle.

-Matt is a confident and articulate speaker, lending his time to charities and motivating workplaces and kids with his remarkable attitude.
+Matthew is a confident and articulate speaker, lending his time to charities and motivating workplaces and kids with his remarkable attitude.
 In 2019 Matthew was inducted into the Sport Australia Hall of Fame, and now has a full time career as a Politician.